rivera944/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-null-safety.md

 ## Early returns and the Elvis operator

-In the beginner's tour, you learned how to use [early returns](kotlin-tour-functions.md#early-returns-in-functions) to stop your function from being processed further than a certain point.
+In the beginner tour, you learned how to use [early returns](kotlin-tour-functions.md#early-returns-in-functions) to stop your function from being processed further than a certain point.
 You can use the Elvis operator `?:` with an early return to check preconditions in a function.
 This approach is a great way to keep your code concise because you don't need to use nested checks.
 The reduced complexity of your code also makes it easier to maintain.
 For example: